Zazenkai at Plum Blossom Zendo

 A full day of Zen practice held in Vancouver, Washington, featuring longer zazen hours and community support within a container of noble silence.

-Also at Great Vow Zen Monastery 03
+Also at Great Vow Zen Monastery03

 Saturday

-Solstice Zazenkai: A One Day Meditation Retreat
+Equinox Zazenkai: A One Day Meditation Retreat

 Great Vow Zen Monastery